Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification: Results

 \section{Results}

 Algorithm~\ref{AlgoGMComp} was applied to a set of twelve corpora that simulate various real-life \AV problems and scenarios, described in Section~\ref{sec-methods}.
-The full results are presented in Table~\ref{tab:EvalResults}, where the performance of each method is evaluated using five standard performance measures for classification: Accuracy, the Area Under the Curve (AUC), F1, Precision, and Recall.
+The complete results are summarized in Table~\ref{tab:EvalResults}, where the performance of all methods is quantified according to the five standard measures for classification: Accuracy, Area Under the ROC Curve (AUC), \fOne, Precision and Recall.
 These are values that were calculated using a threshold \Threshold, which is derived from $\Lambda_G$.
 The split between training and test datasets for each corpus tested is shown in Table~\ref{tab:CorpusStatistics}.
-To assess the performance of $\Lambda_G$, instead, the $\cllr$ measure is used, which expresses the amount of information in the likelihood ratio.
+To further assess the performance of $\Lambda_G$, the $\cllr$ measure is also used, which is a typical measure of accuracy for a likelihood ratio.
 This metric is explained in Section~\ref{sec-the-likelihood-ratio-framework}.
 When running the analysis on the training corpora, the reference corpus $\Dref$ was the remaining of the corpus after taking out the authors of $\DA$ and $\Dunk$.
 When analyzing the test corpora, the reference corpus was simply the corresponding training corpus.
 A robustness test using different corpora as reference data was also carried out (see Figure~\ref{fig:crossgenre}).
 Given the fact that \ourApproach, \imOrg, \adhominem and \luarAV are non-deterministic, each analysis was repeated five times, and the results presented in Table~\ref{tab:EvalResults} are the average of these five repetitions.